scholacantorum/public-site/poetry/index.md

 ## Important Dates

-* Opening date: June 1, 2019.
-* Closing date: September 27, 2019 at 11pm.
+* Deadline for entries: September 27, 2019 at 11pm.
-  Finalist will be notified by email on February 15, 2020.
+* Finalists notified: early January, 2020.
-* Winners announced: At Schola Cantorum’s Early Spring concert “Into the West”, scheduled on February 29, 2020 and on March 1, 2020.
+* Winners announced: At Schola Cantorum’s Early Spring concert “Into the West”, on February 29, 2020 and on March 1, 2020.

 ## Entry Conditions and Guidelines

-1. The contest is free and open to all Mountain View, Sunnyvale, Palo Alto, Cupertino, Los Altos and Los Altos Hills residents attending 9th, 10th, 11th and 12th grades in the fall of 2019.
+1. The contest is free and open to all students attending 9th, 10th, 11th, or 12th grades in the fall of 2019, who live or attend school in Santa Clara County, California.
 2. There is a maximum of 2 poems per entrant.
 All poems must be in English, be the original work of the author and not have been previously published or won another competition at the time of entry.
 For the purpose of this contest,